 While there may be tons of people who might want to see you get married, the bottom line is that if you are deciding to elope, it likely means you want a more intimate ceremony without a lot of the chaos that often comes with wedding ceremonies.

-By all means, invite who you want, but don’t feel pressured to send everyone and their grandmother an invitation.
+By all means, invite who you want, but don’t feel pressured to send everyone an invitation.
 Keep it simple.
 Closest relatives and best friends only.
 The fewer people that get invited, the cheaper the overall cost and the more intimate the experience.

 Ultimately it comes down to personal preference, but elopements are often at their best when they are shared only by a select few of the bride and groom’s most closest friends and relatives.
 This makes everything far more manageable, especially if you are planning to elope far away from where you live.

 Keep it simple and you’ll be a lot happier.
+Have a small party/reception back at home.
 Don’t worry, your friends and family will understand.

 We mentioned earlier about elopement services, and we can’t stress this enough.
 It is a mistake to think you can pick a random city halfway across the country and decide to get married there on a whim, without planning or knowing the place, and expect everything to go off without a hitch.